Pennsylvania Nautical School: Admission requirements

-Admission to the Pennsylvania Nautical School was limited to young men between the ages of 16 and 19 years who were United States citizens and residents of the Commonwealth of Pennsylvania and who had a parent or guardian who also was a citizen of the Commonwealth of Pennsylvania.
-In 1920 the age requirement was raised to ages 17 through 20.
-As part of the admissions process, applicants had to provide letters of recommendation attesting to their sound "moral character," possess an aptitude for a sea life, as well as pass a physical examination by a board of medical examiners and a rigorous written academic examination in mathematics, literature, and history.
+Admission to the Pennsylvania Nautical School was limited to young men between the ages of 16 to 19 years who were United States citizens and residents of the Commonwealth of Pennsylvania and who had a parent or guardian who also was a citizen of the Commonwealth of Pennsylvania.
+In 1920, the age requirement was raised to ages 17 through 20.
+As part of the admissions process, applicants had to provide letters of recommendation attesting to their sound "moral character", possess an aptitude for a sea life, as well as pass a physical examination by a board of medical examiners and a rigorous written academic examination in mathematics, literature, and history.
 Classes were admitted to the nautical school twice a year, in May and October.

 Curriculum

 The Pennsylvania Nautical School's course of training was two years, at the end of which time cadets graduated as third officers and were eligible for an officer's position aboard any American merchant ship.
 PNS cadets studied navigation, theoretical and practical marine engineering, and seamanship, were taught by Navy officers, and received their training aboard a schoolship, a retired naval ship which was repurposed as a training ship.
 Coursework was divided into port and sea terms.
 The schoolship was typically anchored at the port of Philadelphia during port terms and cadets could apply for permission for a leave of absence during the weekends.
 The sea terms were spent in cruise in foreign or home waters.
 During sea terms, the schoolship sailed to ports in the United States, Europe, South America and the West Indies.
 The ship stayed a short time in each of the ports visited so that the cadets could go on shore and see the countries and their people.
 During the sea terms, cadets devoted most of their time to practical work such as steering, heaving the lead, and handling boats under oars and sail.
 Athletics also played an important part in the curriculum.
 Cadets formed baseball, football, swimming, boxing, and track teams.
 Team uniforms and gear were provided by the school.